-Legacy Willis - This plan covers approximately one-fifth of the Legacy Willis employees in the United Kingdom.
-The plan is now closed to new entrants.
-New employees in the United Kingdom are offered the opportunity to join a defined contribution plan.
+Legacy Willis - This plan covers approximately 400 WTW employees in the U.K. The plan is now closed to new entrants.
+New employees in the U.K. are offered the opportunity to join a defined contribution plan.

 Legacy Towers Watson - Benefit accruals earned under the Legacy Watson Wyatt defined benefit plan (predominantly pension benefits) ceased on February 28, 2015, although benefits earned prior to January 1, 2008 retain a link to salary until the employee leaves the Company.
 Benefit accruals earned under the legacy Towers Perrin defined benefit plan (predominantly lump sum benefits) were frozen on March 31, 2008.
 All participants now accrue defined contribution benefits.